 After the examination and diagnosis, the pediatric audiologist will work to find the best method of treatment for your child.
 He may use certain devices, such as a hearing aid, to correct problems with hearing.
 Also, installation of tubes in the ears could be necessary to correct chronic infections.
 Surgery is done when foreign objects need removed or to fix a malformation of the ear.
 Also, therapy may be utilized in order to correct certain hearing problems, such as a sensory hearing condition.

 What can I expect at a pediatric audiology appointment?

 When you bring your child in for a pediatric audiology appointment, ask general questions in order to give the audiologist an idea of the hearing and speech problem.
 He will discuss the types of testing used to find the problem, which may be done that day or scheduled for a later appointment.
 At the time of the testing, the pediatric audiologist will tell you what problems were found, as well as what method of correction is needed.
 The pediatric audiologist always gives the parent information regarding the hearing deficit and offers insight as to why this type of issue occurs along with the success rate of the treatment options.

 - Has a delayed reaction when spoken to

 - Has no response when called upon

 - Has trouble following directions

-Dr. Davis Au.D has extensive experience with all age group and half her practice is testing for hearing loss and treating hearing impaired children with hearing aids.
-Make an appointment to see how Dr. Davis and if needed, Dr Tamez can help your family.
+Dr. Innes has extensive experience with all age group and half her practice is testing for hearing loss and treating hearing impaired children with hearing aids.
+Make an appointment to see how Dr. Innes (and, if needed, Dr. Tamez) can help your family.